baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 ```
 for some matrices ``A,B,C,D`` where ``w \sim N(0, R_1)`` and ``e \sim N(0, R_2)`` are zero mean and Gaussian.
 The Kalman filter represents the posterior distributions over ``x`` by the mean and a covariance matrix.
 The magic behind the Kalman filter is that linear transformations of Gaussian distributions remain Gaussian, and we thus have a very efficient way of representing them.

-A Kalman filter is easily created using the constructor.
+A Kalman filter is easily created using the constructor [`KalmanFilter`](@ref).
 Many of the functions defined for particle filters, are defined also for Kalman filters, e.g.:

 ```@example lingauss
 R1 = cov(df)